kiyoshigawa/twa.ninja/website/content/blog/moving_tt_from_provo_to_orem.md

 [extra]
 image = "/files/moving_tt_from_provo_to_orem/img-20121118-212428.jpg"
-blurb = "In late  we moved the Transistor from Provo to Orem This has made a lot of people very angry and been widely regarded as a bad move Here are some pictures from this time including of the weird cat statue we glued to the ceiling before we left..."
+blurb = "In late  we moved the Transistor from Provo to Orem This has made a lot of people very angry and been widely regarded as a bad move Here are some pictures from this time including of the weird cat statue we glued to the ceiling before we left."
 +++

 In late 2012, we moved the Transistor from Provo to Orem.
 This has made a lot of people very angry and been widely regarded as a bad move.
 Here are some pictures from this time, including of the weird cat statue we glued to the ceiling before we left.